wildfly/quickstart/template/README.md

 If your quickstart requires any other components, you must describe how to configure them here.

-Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7
+Start JBoss Enterprise Application Platform 6 or JBoss AS 7
 -------------------------

 Does this quickstart require a running server?
 If so, you must show how to start the server.
 If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory:

- * Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Web Profile
+ * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile

- * Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Full Profile
+ * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile

- * Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with Custom Options.
+ * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with Custom Options.
 You will need to provide the argument string to pass on the command line, for example:

       `--server-config=../../docs/examples/configs/standalone-xts.xml`